Konosh93/open-ts/README.md

 # OpenAPI Typescript Generator
-This is library allows generating code for Typescript and OpenAPI specs.
-The major feature of this library is generating API Clients in Typescript from OpenAPI specs.
-One of the other feature this library supports is generated [OpenAPI enums!](https://swagger.io/docs/specification/data-models/enums/) from Typescript code.
+This library allows generating code for Typescript and OpenAPI specs.
+The main feature of this library is the generation of API Clients in Typescript from OpenAPI specs.
+One of the other features this library supports is generating [OpenAPI enums!](https://swagger.io/docs/specification/data-models/enums/) from Typescript code.

 ## Installation
 ```